PubInv/general-purpose-alarm-device/Hardware/Documentation/ManufacturingUnitTestTroubleshootingRev2.md

 Watch the progress bar in the IDE and look for success with the message "Done burning bootloader." in the blue status bar.
 ![DoneBurningBootloader.png](DoneBurningBootloader.png)

-IF R103 has not been removed, Check that LED D102 is winking with a short on time and longer off time indicating that the boot loader has been loaded.
-Untill any other sketch is loaded this is the bexpected behaviour of the unit under test.
+If R103 has not been removed, check that LED D102 is winking with a short on time and longer off time indicating that the boot loader has been loaded.
+Until any other sketch is loaded, this is the expected behaviour of the unit under test.

 #### Load Factory Test Firmware.